 Akinyi received her Bachelors of Arts in History from the University of Virginia and her Juris Doctor from William & Mary’s Marshall Wythe School of Law, where she served as Notes Editor on the William & Mary Journal of Women and the Law.

-Prior to immigrating to the United States, Akinyi lived and travelled extensively abroad.
+Prior to immigrating to the United States, Akinyi lived and traveled extensively abroad.
 Given her international background, she is knowledgeable of the various immigration concerns which may arise as a result of marriage or marital separation.
 Akinyi has also worked with clients engaged in international divorce and child custody matters.

 - International Law Views, October 2017